networkop/tkng/content/services/clusterIP/dataplane/iptables.md

     0     0 KUBE-SEP-ZA2JI7K7LSQNKDOS  all  --  *      *       0.0.0.0/0            0.0.0.0/0            /* default/web */
 {{< / highlight >}}

-Let's assume that in this case the first rule gets matched, so our packet continues on to the next chain where it gets DNAT'ed to the target IP of the destination Pod:
+Let's assume that in this case the first rule gets matched, so our packet continues on to the next chain where it gets DNAT'ed to the target IP of the destination Pod (`10.244.1.3`):

 {{< highlight bash "linenos=false,hl_lines=5" >}}
 $ d KUBE-SEP-MHDQ23KUGG7EGFMW